dirkpetersen/froster/README.md

 ## Problem

-This problem may have been solved many times, but I have not found an easy OSS solution for large scale archiving to free up disk space on a primary storage system.
+This problem may have been solved many times, but I have not found an easy open source solution for large scale archiving to free up disk space on a primary storage system.
 Researchers, who have hundreds of terabytes or petabytes of data, need to make a decison what to archive and where to archive it to.
 Archiving processes can run for days and they can fail easily.
 They need to resume automatically until completed and be validated (e.g. checksum comparison with the source) and finally there needs to be some metadata when it was archived, and where the data went and where the original location was.

 ## Design

 1. First we need to crawl the file system that likely has billions of files to find data that is actually worth archiving.
 For this we will use the the well known [pwalk](https://github.com/fizwit/filesystem-reporting-tools), a multi-threaded parallel file system crawler that creates a large CSV file of all file metadata found.
 1. We want to focus on archiving folders instead of individual files as data that resides in the same folder will typically belong together.
 For this we will filter pwalk's CSV file with [DuckDB](https://duckdb.org) and get a new list (CSV) of the largest folders sorted by size.
-1. We pass the new list (CSV) to an [interactive tool](https://github.com/dirkpetersen/froster/blob/main/froster.py#L153) based on [Textual](https://textual.textualize.io/) that displays a table with folders along with their total size in GiB and their average file sizes in MiB (MiBAvg) along with their age in days since last accessed (AccD) and modified (ModD).
+1. We pass the new list (CSV) to an [interactive tool] based on [Textual](https://textual.textualize.io/) that displays a table with folders along with their total size in GiB and their average file sizes in MiB (MiBAvg) along with their age in days since last accessed (AccD) and modified (ModD).
 You can scroll down and right using your mouse and if you hit enter it will select that folder for archiving.
 ![image](https://user-images.githubusercontent.com/1427719/230824467-6a6e5873-5a48-4656-8d75-42133a60ba30.png)
-1. If the average file size in the folder is small (size TBD) we will archive the folder (tar.gz) before uploading
+1. If the average file size in the folder is small (size TBD) we will archive the folder (tar.gz) before uploading (not yet implemented)
-1. Pass the folder to a tool like [Rclone](https://rclone.org) and execute a copy job in the background
+1. Pass the folder to a tool like [Rclone](https://rclone.org) and execute a copy job in the background.
-1. Since many researchers have access to a Slurm cluster, the initial implmentation would just submit a job via sbatch instead of using a local message queue.
-Slurm can automatically resubmit jobs that failed and we can also save some comments with `scontrol update job <jobid> Comment="My status update"` .
-You can also use the --no-slurm argument to execute the job in the foreground.
-This is the default if slurm is not installed on the current system.
+1. Nowadays most researchers with very large datasets will have a Slurm cluster connected to their data storage system.
+This is ideal for long running data copy jobs as Slurm can automatically re-run copy jobs that failed.
+You can also use the `--no-slurm` option to execute the job in the foreground.
+This is the default, if slurm is not installed on your Linux machine.
-1. Once the copy process is confirmed to have finished we put files with md5sums in the folders that have been archived.
+1. Prior to copying, we put files with checksums (e.g. `.froster.md5sum`) in the folders that are to be archived to allow for an easy subsequent checksum comparison as the user must have evidence, that all data was archived correctly (size and md5sum comparison)
-1. The user must evidence that all data was archived correctly (size and md5sum comparison)
+1. After files have been deleted from the source folder, we put a file `Where-did-the-files-go.txt` in the source folder that describes where the data was archived to, along with instructions how to get the data back.
-1. At the end we put an index.html file in the source folder that describes where the data was archived to along with instructions how to get the data back
+1. WARNING: The current implementaton of Froster ignores sub-folders as only files that reside direcly in a chosen folder will be archived.
+There are two reasons for it: 1.
+If your goal is cost reduction rather than data management, most folders are small and are not worth archiving.
+We want to focus on the few large folders (Hotspots) that make a difference.
+2. Many storage administrators are uncomfortable with users moving hundreds of terabytes.
+If an entire folder tree can be achived with a single command, it may create bottlenecks in the network or storage systems.

 ## using Froster